tesla59/GoLoadBalancer/README.md

 2. `go run .`
 This should get all the libraries necessary and start the server with default configs

-Assumptions made:
-1. Stats data can be stored in SQLite DB
-2. Workers can be spawned as Docker container
-3. Failure and Average Response time is induced by the code itself, its not external factor
-4. Multiple load balancer can be spawned
-5. Multiple workers cab be spawned
-6. Ports of multiple load balancer/worker is incremented by 1 (i.e  if first worker is spawned at 6000, second will get 6001 assigned)

 The architecture is inspired from K3s and tries to implement kubernetes operator
 Notes:
 1. Please delete worker-stats.db incase of any bug
-2. There might be few bugs which were not resolved due to time constraints but it doesn't impact the application in severe manner